lolwww/charm-nats-k8s/README.md

 ## Usage

-The `charm-nats-server-k8s` charm deploys NATS Core Server  on top of Kubernetes:
+The `nats-server-operator` charm deploys NATS Core Server  on top of Kubernetes:

     juju deploy --resource
     nats-image=nats:2.1.7-alpine3.11
-        charm-nats-server-k8s
+        nats-server-operator

 ### Adding New Units and Scaling